Sheepstor: Sheepstor Church

 The village church, dedicated to St Leonard, is built of granite and dates from the 15th century, though a chapelry was first documented here in 1240.
 The church contains a fine rood screen which was reconstructed in 1914 by the then vicar Hugh Breton from drawings made of the original that had been removed in a 19th-century restoration.
-Buried in the churchyard are James Brooke, Charles Brooke and Charles Vyner Brooke, the three White Rajahs of Sarawak (now part of Malaysia), as well as Bertram Willes Dayrell Brooke, another member of the family.
+Buried in the churchyard are James Brooke, Charles Brooke and Charles Vyner Brooke, the three White Rajahs of the Sarawak kingdom, in modern-day Sarawak (now part of Malaysia), as well as Bertram Willes Dayrell Brooke, another member of the Brooke family.
 The graves of the Rajahs have been designated Grade II listed monuments by English Heritage.

 There are currently six bells in the church tower, five of which were cast in 1769, with a sixth hung in 1904; one of the older bells has inscribed on it the words 'I call the quick to church and the dead to grave'.
 A local legend tells that the bell ropes of the church were once tied together and lowered into Crazywell Pool, 3.6 km to the north east of Sheepstor, in order to determine the depth.
 According to the legend the ropes descended as much as 90 fathoms without reaching the bottom, causing people to believe the pool is bottomless.

 The church has been renovated several times, the most thorough of which was in 1861 at a cost of £590.